naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 - D. The switches participating in STP poll the root bridge for changes.

 A:- B, each switch is responsible for sensing changes to the topology; it is not the sole responsibility of the root bridge.
 Whenever the topology changes, a TCN is sent out all root ports and an acknowledgment is sent back.
 This happens until the root bridge sends back a notification.

+126. Which of the following standards is an IEEE standard that replaces Rapid PVST+?
+- A. 802.1X
+- B. 802.1w
+- C. 802.1D
+- D. 802.1s

+A:- D, 802.1s MST is a standard bases upon PVST+.
+It is an open standard created by the IEEE which allows per-VLAN spanning-tree in multi-vendor switched networks.

+127. You have a network consisting of four switches, all configured with the same bridge priority.
+Which switch will be elected the root bridge?
+- A. 0081.023a.b433
+- B. 0011.03ae.d8aa
+- C. 0041.0611.1112
+- D. 0021.02fa.bdfc

+A:- B-.

+128. What is the default STP mode all Cisco switches run?
+- A. 802.1D
+- B. 802.1w
+- C. PVST+
+- D. Rapid PVST+

+A:- D, all cisco switches default to RPVST+

+129. Which option is a correct statement about alternate ports in RSTP?
+- A. An alternate port receives BPDUs from another port on the same switch and therefore can replace the designated port if it fails.
+- B. An alternate port receives BPDUs from another switch and therefore can replace the designated port if it fails.
+- C. An alternate port is always placed
+- D. An alternate port receives BPDUs therefore can replace the root port

+A:- D, an alternate port is a port in a discarding state.
+If the root port fails on the switch with the alternate port then the alternate port becomes the root port for that switch.

+130. How is the root bridge in STP elected?
+A. The root bridge is the switch with the highest IP address and priority.
+B. The root bridge is the switch with the lowest IP address and priority.
+C. The root bridge is the switch with the lowest MAC address and priority.
+D. The root bridge is the switch with the highest MAC address and priority.

+A:- C.